xaviercaracter/CS410DB/README.md

 This will print a list of all commands, along with their documentation and description on how to use them.

+To exit the shell, simply enter:

+\> quit

 NOTE: On Windows, you would change ":mysql-connector-java-8.0.30.jar" to ";mysql-connector-java-8.0.30.jar".
 The Javac compiling command is the Same for Windows as it is with Unix/Linux.